-The opportunity to stand together with Plant-for-the-planet and combat the climate crisis is limitless; with our main goal to plant one million trees by 2024 in areas of deforestation in Spain and Mexico.
-As a brand that is ‘proudly made by artisans’ and centrals itself on a family focus, this project is very close to our hearts.
+The opportunity to stand together with Plant-for-the-planet and combat the climate crisis is limitless; with our main goal to plant one million trees in areas of deforestation in Spain and Mexico.
+As a brand that is ‘proudly made by artisans’ in Europe and centres itself on family, this project is very close to our hearts.

 Celia Muñoz, Ambassador for Plant-for-the-Planet